esferatec/ec-luart-localizationmanager/README.md

 ## Features

 The project provides a modular and flexible way to manage localization in desktop applications.
-It allows easy addition of widgets and their corresponding localization keys, as well as applying translations text.
+It allows easy addition of widgets and their corresponding localization keys, as well as applying translated text.
 Several localization managers can be used in one application.

 ## Installation